zond/godip-history/README.md

 A dippy judge in Go.

+Far from finished, but so far based on [The Math of Adjudication](http://www.diplom.org/Zine/S2009M/Kruijswijk/DipMath_Chp1.htm) by Lucas Kruijswijk.

 ### Policy

 This is, currently, my thoughts on what must be true in all variants this judge shall support.